Rethinking New Technology Adoption for 2021

 It’s important to keep costs in mind as well.
 Sometimes, major software companies will push out free programs.
 They might be sold on the idea that the new tech offers “every benefit of the cloud.”

 But when it’s time to turn on the useful features, you’ll be hit with a monthly fee.
 This is especially true when it comes to security features, which are the “upsell” part of the process.
-Without them, you’ll leave your network security vulnerable to cybersecurity attacks.
+Without them, you’ll leave your network security vulnerable to IT security attacks.

 One example of this problem in action can be seen with Microsoft Teams, which can be offered for free.
 Teams surpassed Slack in its share of the market, however, all the more robust security features make the program far from free.